plantain-00/schema-based-json-editor/README.md

-enumTitles | string[]? | works with `enum` field, are the titles of the enum className | string? | custom class name step | number? | in a string, works with format `time`
+enumTitles | string[]? | works with `enum` field, are the titles of the enum className | string? | custom class name step | number? | in a string, works with format `time` propertyName | string? | in a object, used as property name

 ## change logs